I’m a dad to 2 boys with autism, something I was never prepared for.

 I went through my teenage years and twenties without ever thinking about autism again.
 I’d never met anyone who was autistic (at least that I knew of), or even heard anyone talk about it.
 Before I’d reach my thirties I’d never have another day where autism wasn’t at the very forefront of my mind

-When our first son, Jude, was 9 months old, my wife shared with me her concerns about how he was developing.
+When my first son, Jude, was 9 months old, his mum shared with me her concerns about how he was developing.
 I shrugged them off.
 He was so young, (he’d been born 7 weeks premature,) so in my mind he was bound to be a bit behind other babies his age.
 The doctors seemed to agree with my opinion to begin with.
 I guess they see their fair share of paranoid parents every year, and children do develop at different rates.
 Three months later I was coming around to my wife’s way of thinking, and I agreed that something wasn’t quite right.
 Various trips to doctors and consultants followed, and by the time Jude was 18 months old he was given a diagnosis.
 Autism.

 Such a small word.